 Most of all, clinic members talk about their gratitude at being able to treat their fellow residents who urgently need help.
 “I always worry about the people here,” says Clytie Kanae, the mobile team’s community health worker.
 “I’m hoping someday I can reconnect them and instill hope that there is still a chance they can make it.
 Because Ohana means family.
 Family means nobody gets left behind.”

 The video was created by Beth Freeman and team for the Center for Care Innovations and Kaiser Permanente, which funded the mobile telehealth project in Maui as part of CCI’s Virtual Care Innovations Network, a virtual health collaboration founded by Kaiser Permanente.
+The video has been honored by five media and film prizes, including two Telly Awards and a gold award from the Digital Health Media contest.

 Find this useful or interesting?
 We’re constantly sharing stuff like this.
 Sign up to receive our newsletter to stay in the loop.